 The scenic Pacific Coast of Australia is arguably the most beautiful route to explore with kids.
-The route includes the best NSW beaches, charming small towns, plenty of roadhouses, unlimited adventure experiences and eating options.
+The Brisbane Sydney drive route includes the best NSW beaches, charming small towns, plenty of roadhouses, unlimited adventure experiences and eating options.

 Must-Do Brisbane to Sydney Road Trip

-The Brisbane to Sydney 5-day road-trip is broken down into two separate posts (see Part 2 here) because there’s a LOT to cover!
+The Brisbane to Sydney 5-day road trip is broken down into two separate posts (see Part 2 here) because there’s a LOT to cover!
 I took tons of photographs, so think of these pics as the ‘highlight reel’ as it is impossible to include all of them.
-Part 1 and 2 are a glimpse of each destination with a guide to where to eat, stay and things to do for the whole family.
+Part 1 and 2 are a glimpse of each destination with a guide to where to eat, stay, and activites for the whole family.

 Howard Smith Wharves | Brisbane’s New Entertainment Precinct

 Before we get into it, I want to tell you about a couple of great places you must visit in Brisbane.
 For decades, Howard Smith Wharves under the Brisbane Story Bridge precinct has been an abandoned eyesore.
 At the beginning of 2019, Howard Smith Wharves was given new life, and Brisbane rejoiced.

 Mr Percival’s is the latest venture of head chef Damien Styles of Melbourne’s Federation Square ‘Taxi Dining Room’.
 The great restaurant name comes from the 1976 Australian film Storm Boy.
 A story about an Australian pelican ‘Mr Percival’ and a lonely young boy called Mike, living in a coastal wilderness with his reclusive father.
 If you haven’t seen the film or read the Storm Boy book, check it out.